nswdpc/silverstripe-okta-boilerplate/docs/en/003_okta_api.md

 The Okta API can be used to retrieve information about your Okta users.
 It is not used in the authentication process.

-Quick client creation can be done via the Client factory.
+Quick client creation can be done via the ClientFactory class.
 It creates an \Okta\Client based on the Silverstripe project configuration provided.
 You can optionally pass your own HttpClient and/or CacheManager instance.

 ```php
 <?php